AlexanderVishnevsky/Custom-Material-UI/README.md

 </div>

-## Live demo
+## Live demo 🎮
 You can see live demo [here](https://custom-material-ui.now.sh)

-## Contributing
+## Contributing 🔗
+Read our [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to this repository.

-## License
+## License 📃
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the [MIT license](/LICENSE).